Visualization Selection Guide

 ax.plot(monthly['month_str'], monthly['rolling_3m'], linestyle='--', label='3M Avg')

-Common mistake: truncated y-axis
+Common mistake: a cut-off y-axis

-ax.set_ylim(bottom=0) # enforce zero baseline
+ax.set_ylim(bottom=0) # force a zero baseline

-2. Bar Chart — Categorical Comparison
+2. Bar Chart — Category Comparison

 sns.barplot(data=station_rev, x='station_code', y='amount', ax=ax)